 Elijah Cummings was laid to rest with dignitaries eulogizing him.
 He was described as noble, good-hearted, a collaborator, and compromiser.
 He was a kind, brave honest and faithful family man that could be counted on to stand up for what is right over who is right.
-He was a public servant full of integrity and courage.
-He knew to Begin With the End in Mind.
+He was at the apex of what it means to be a public servant full of integrity and courage.
+He knew how to Begin With the End in Mind.

 One had a sense of the relationships he developed by the admirers who came together to share their experiences with Elijah Cummings.